marcohern/Weather/README.md

 ## Installation

-1. Download the source code to a folder, for example c:/src/Weather.
+1. Download/clone the source code to a folder, for example c:/src/Weather.
 1. Open the c:/src/Weather folder with vscode.
 1. You can start by building the angular app first:
   1. cd Angular